seanhatton/repronim.org/content/_index.md

 ---
-title: 'ReproNIM: A Center for Reproducible Neuroimaging Computation'
+title: 'ReproNim: A Center for Reproducible Neuroimaging Computation'
 toc: false
 ---